2.6 PFAS Releases to the Environment

 PFAS have been, and currently are, instrumental as surfactants in industrial and commercial production.
-It is noted that many specific surfactant uses of PFAS are not publically available or published (KEMI 2015).
+In the recent past, some information pertaining to specific surfactant uses of PFAS has become publicly available, though much information still remains unavailable.
 Most well documented is the historical use of PFOA as a processing aid in the manufacturing of PTFE, where APFO is used to help mix together the chemicals needed to combine units of tetrafluoroethylene (TFE) to make PTFE.
 Similarly, APFN, the ammonium salt of perfluorononanoic acid (PFNA), has also been used in the production of PVDF.
 PVDF polymers that are produced with the aid of APFN are sold in solid phase, with notable residual APFN concentrations (100–200 ppm) (Prevedouros et al. 2006).

 Since the voluntary phaseout of PFOA and related PFAS chemistries, replacement chemistries such as ADONA and the GenX process chemicals are now used in the production of fluoropolymers.

 PFAS are also used in the manufacturing of plastics and fluoropolymers, rubber, and compression mold release coatings.
-These have applications in tubing, piping, drums, molds, and resins (Poulsen 2005) (Prevedouros et al. 2006).
+These have applications in tubing, piping, drums, molds, and resins (Poulsen et al. 2005; Prevedouros et al. 2006).

 Since the 1960s, PFAS have been used as grease-proofing agents on food contact materials (FCM) to prevent oil, grease, and moisture from foods from leaking through the packaging.
-This includes coated paper and cardboard such as pizza boxes, microwavable popcorn bags, parchment paper, fast food wrappers, paper cups, pet food bags, and other items (Rao and Baker 1994) (Hekster, Laane, and De Voogt 2003) (Poulsen 2005) (Trudel et al. 2008) (Buck et al. 2011).
+This includes coated paper and cardboard such as pizza boxes, microwavable popcorn bags, parchment paper, fast food wrappers, paper cups, pet food bags, and other items (Rao and Baker 1994; Hekster, Laane, and De Voogt 2003; Poulsen et al. 2005; Trudel et al. 2008; Buck et al. 2011).

 The U.S. Food and Drug Administration (FDA) currently approves more than 90 unique monomer and polymer PFAS in FCMs (USFDA 2016).
 In January 2016, the FDA rescinded approval for three families of long-chain PFAS used in FCMs, but these had been voluntarily removed from the market in 2011.
 N-MeFOSE and NEtFOSE were historically used to produce surface coatings for textiles and paper products (Zaggia and Ameduri 2012).
-PFAS currently used in FCM include polyfluorinated polyether-based polymers and shorter chain PFAAs (Wang, Cousins, et al. 2015) (Schaider et al. 2017).
+PFAS currently used in FCM include polyfluorinated polyether-based polymers and shorter chain PFAAs (Wang, et al. 2015; Schaider et al. 2017).
 See Section 8.2 for additional information regarding a voluntary phaseout of 6:2 FTOH.

-Surface treatment of textiles, leather, carpet, and furniture upholstery with PFAS to make them stain, oil, and water repellent occurs both before (that is, at the factory) and after consumer acquisition for ongoing stain, oil, and water repellency (Prevedouros et al. 2006); (Ahrens 2011); (Herzke, Olsson, and Posner 2012).
-Aftermarket PFAS-containing stain-repellent products for carpets allow consumers to treat carpets and textiles at home (Renner 2001) (Hekster, Laane, and De Voogt 2003).
-Losses to the environment can be related to dry cleaning and laundering activities (Poulsen 2005) (3M Company 2000).
+Surface treatment of textiles, leather, carpet, and furniture upholstery with PFAS to make them stain, oil, and water repellent occurs both before (that is, at the factory) and after consumer acquisition for ongoing stain, oil, and water repellency (Prevedouros et al. 2006; Ahrens 2011; Herzke, Olsson, and Posner 2012).
+Aftermarket PFAS-containing stain-repellent products for carpets allow consumers to treat carpets and textiles at home (Renner 2001; Hekster, Laane, and De Voogt 2003).
+Losses to the environment can be related to dry cleaning and laundering activities (Poulsen et al. 2005; 3M Company 2000).

-Other studies have since shown nonpolymeric PFAS in leather samples and outdoor textiles to impart water, oil and stain resistance; applications include protective clothing, outerwear, footware, umbrellas, tents, and sails (OECD 2013; Walters and Santillo 2006) (Kotthoff et al. 2015).
+Other studies have since shown nonpolymeric PFAS in leather samples and outdoor textiles to impart water, oil and stain resistance; applications include protective clothing, outerwear, footwear, umbrellas, tents, and sails (OECD 2013; Walters and Santillo 2006; Kotthoff et al. 2015).
 Durable water repellent (DWR) is a fabric surface finish that creates a protective barrier.
-It is typically added at the factory, but is also available to consumers for apparel maintenance (Brooke 2004).
+It is typically added at the factory, but is also available to consumers for apparel maintenance (Brooke et al. 2004).
 The finishes/treatments are applied to materials in mills/tanneries and as aftermarket applications by professionals or do-it-yourself consumers as aqueous dispersions.
 In some aftermarket applications, they are applied as solutions in hydrocarbon-based or halogenated solvents (OECD 2013).

 There is the potential for everyday uses of PFAS to result in relatively smaller releases of PFAS to the environment.
 Of note, these may include, but are not limited to leaching from materials to media (for example, well construction and plumbing materials), discharges to on-site wastewater disposal systems from use of household products and cosmetics, discharges from car washing and waxing, and use of ski waxes (professional ski wax technicians may have significant inhalation exposures to PFAS (Nilsson et al. 2013).
-Snowmelt and surface waters (Kwok et al. 2013), as well as snow, soil, and groundwater (Carlson and Tupper), near ski areas may have measurable PFAS impacts (Kwok et al. 2013).
+Snowmelt and surface waters (Kwok et al. 2013), as well as snow, soil, and groundwater (Carlson and Tupper), near ski areas may have measurable PFAS impacts.